nicholasamorim/pyrad2/docs/setup.md

         0010  9f 51 ed 81 01 07 61 6c 69 63 65 04 06 c0 a8 01  .Q....alice.....
         0020  0a 06 06 00 00 00 01                             .......
 ```

+!!! danger "Why two env vars?"

+    The trace dumps the Request Authenticator and the **obfuscated** `User-Password` verbatim.
+Anyone who later reads the log archive *and* knows the shared secret (commonly stored in the same config the operator reading the log can see) can recover the plaintext password — the RFC 2865 obfuscation is fully reversible with both inputs. `PYRAD2_TRACE_UNSAFE=1` is an acknowledgement that the destination of these log lines is access-controlled at the same level as the shared secret.
+Setting `PYRAD2_TRACE=1` without it logs a warning and keeps the trace **disabled**.

 `PYRAD2_TRACE` works on any script - scenarios, examples, or your own code - and costs nothing when off.